uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ### Base URLs

 <div class="notice--warning">
-  ⚙️ The status authoring URL will be referenced as SWIYU_STATUS_REGISTRY_API_URL, the key manager as KEY_MANAGER.
+  ⚙️ The status authoring URL will be referenced as SWIYU_STATUS_REGISTRY_API_URL, the identifier authoring URL as SWIYU_IDENTIFIER_REGISTRY_URL and the key manager as KEY_MANAGER.
 </div>

 Use the [Swagger Editor](https://editor.swagger.io/) for convenience.